 After all, New SEO is built on quality, first and foremost.
 And there’s no strategy that enables you to really inject quality into your market like content marketing.
 Through content marketing, YOU have complete control over how your business is seen, and who sees it.

 Now, before we go on much, let’s talk about what content marketing is NOT.
 Content marketing is NOT:

-Submitting articles to article directories _ this is bad news for anyone at this point.
-Even through article directories still exist, they are a VERY risky business.
+Submitting articles to article directories is bad news for anyone at this point.
+Even though article directories still exist, they are a VERY risky business.
 You can end up getting penalized by Google for having your content on a poor quality site, and in all honesty, MOST of the article directory sites are poor quality.
 This is an area where YOU CANNOT CONTROL your content marketing.
 Why give up your control?

-Guest posting on low-quality sites that only accept guest posts – Why put your content on low quality sites?
+Guest posting on low-quality sites that only accept guest posts – Why put your content on low-quality sites?
 This is where a lot of business owners go wrong.
 They think if they have their content EVERYWHERE, that it is better marketing.
 That is NOT TRUE!
 The more quality places you have your content, the better, but poor quality backlinks or inbound links on your page will get Google’s attention, and not in a good way!

-Posting in forums with your link in the signature – This looks like SPAM, not only to the users in the forums, but to the search engines as well.
+Posting in forums with your link in the signature – This looks like SPAM, not only to the users in the forums but to the search engines as well.
 If you have something valuable to post in a forum, post it, but leave your link out of it.

 All these ideas are centered around “old SEO” techniques.
 As such, not only do they not work nearly as well now, using these strategies is much more likely to hurt your business’s rankings rather than help them.
-There are techniques that can make these methods benefit your business, but it just isn’t worth the risk, especially to a new SEO specialist or business owner.
+There are techniques that can make these methods benefit your business, but it just isn’t worth the risk, especially to a new SEO specialist or a business owner.